Concepts

 has a typed validator (hostname, port, bytes,

-and an optional default value, so configuration errors are caught before the service
+or free-form text) and an optional default value, so configuration errors are caught

 Services